Skip to Content

 cross Government does not provide funding to any of these services.

-a From 2023, the Victorian Government provided funding to children aged 3 and 4 years at participating kindergarten services. b In Tasmania, some child care services may receive funding under an annual, small capital grants (minor infrastructure) program.
-These services are not included in this table unless they also receive recurrent funding.
-In the Australian Capital Territory, child care services and preschool services outside the government sector may receive support through capital grants, rental subsidies, and funding through budget initiatives.
-These services are not included in this table unless they also receive recurrent funding.
-The Northern Territory Government also provides funding to three-year-old kindergarten services.
+a New South Wales subsidises early access to community preschool for 3-year-old Aboriginal and Torres Strait Islander children and 3-year-old children from low-income families. b In Victoria, funded 3-year-old kindergarten was available statewide from 2022.
+This is in addition to 3-year-old kindergarten already being available to Aboriginal and Torres Strait Islander children and children experiencing vulnerability and disadvantage. c In Tasmania, some child care services may receive funding under an annual, small capital grants (minor infrastructure) program.
+These services are not included in this table unless they also receive recurrent funding. d In the Australian Capital Territory, child care services and preschool services outside the government sector may receive support through capital grants, rental subsidies, and funding through budget initiatives.
+These services are not included in this table unless they also receive recurrent funding. e The Northern Territory Government also provides funding to 3-year-old kindergarten services.

 Source: Australian, state and territory governments (unpublished).